LHNCBC/lforms/form_definition.md

        screen/container, medium screen/container, small screen/container and a
        responsive layout.
 The default value is 'auto'.
     * <a name="defaultAnswerLayout"></a>defaultAnswerLayout -
-      an object that controls the answer layout for each item that has a dataType of CWE or CNE and has an answer list but does not specify answerLayout on the item itself.
+      an object that controls the answer layout for each item that has a dataType of CODING, INT, DT, TM or ST, and has an answer list but does not specify answerLayout on the item itself.
 It has a single key of "answerLayout", which has two keys, "type" and "columns".
 If "type" is set to be "COMBO_BOX", the [autocomplete-lhc](http://lhncbc.github.io/autocomplete-lhc/) widget